-It was noted by a community member that the wording of one survey question relating to the Industrial area in Myrtleford was possibly misleading.
-Refer to the asterix on this question - qualitative data and Community Reference Group feedback will be utilised for assessment.
+It was noted the wording of one question relating to the Industrial area in Myrtleford was raised by a community member as possibly being misleading.
+Qualitative data and Community Reference Group feedback will be utilised for assessment.

 2.2 COMMUNITY REFERENCE GROUP